By Soyoung Kim and Arno Schuetze and Philipp Halstrick

 Fiat has options to buy blocks of shares from VEBA, but its attempts to exercise them has been contested in court over their valuation.
 An IPO pitching process could provide a way of independently valuing the company and settling the argument.

 Fiat has no intention of reducing its ownership, said the sources, who asked not to be identified because the discussions are private.

 Marchionne said earlier this week that he expected to reach a deal with VEBA and avert a public listing.

-Talks are also starting on how Fiat would finance any future takeover of Chrysler, the people familiar with the matter said.
+One banking source said talks were also starting on how Fiat would finance any future takeover of Chrysler.

 Under a deal struck in 2009, when Fiat rescued Chrysler from bankruptcy, the Italian carmaker has options to purchase up to 16.6 percent from VEBA at a price set by an agreed formula.
 But the two sides have been arguing about the arithmetic for months.

 Fiat filed last July to buy the first 3.3 percent for $139.7 million, but VEBA said the transaction value was $342 million, and the issue has been in court ever since.

 In January, VEBA said it would exercise a separate entitlement to sell Chrysler shares in an IPO, formally asking the company to register with the U.S. Securities and Exchange Commission for a 16.6 percent issue.

 Fiat has valued at Chrysler at $4.2 billion in court filings, way below VEBA's $10.3 billion figure.
 UBS put the U.S. carmaker's worth at around $9 billion in November.